denten-books/plain-text/6-chapter.md

 the textual device, using historical sources, direct observation, and tools normally reserved for reverse-engineering of data objects.[^ln5-mechanisms]

+## Labor, Energy

+Literature hides the labor of readers and writers.
+In another sense, there is also the concealment of raw, physical energy that "goes into the word."
+The work it takes to get a rock up a mountain gives it potential energy to roll back down.
+By definition, potential energy relates to the possibility of "work done."
+The rock can pull something up the hill as it is falling down, for example.
+What of the energy that went into the writing of these sentences?
+I spent a few *joules* compressing the springs under my keyboard.
+Many more went into my laptop as electric current.
+Why?
+To overcome matter's passive impedance of advancing change.
+To preserve and to communicate this message *amperes*, the unit of electrical flow, struggled with *ohms*, the unit of electrical resistance.

+There is energy too in the librarian's effort to archive a book, in the churning of a search engine to make it accessible to a reading public, and in the work of a truck driver who ferries information by road.
+The sum of these energies, which seem significant now in their accumulation, went into the writing of these words.
+Much of it dissipated as heat and light.
+And some of it---just a small part---left an imprint somewhere.
+It left a trace of ink on a page, magnetized a piece of tape, or shifted the configuration of the floating gate buried within the solid state drive.
+Finally, the potential energy remaining within the word began a chain of electrical reactions in the reader's brain.
+The mental effort or reading and writing amounts to "knowledge work."[@liu_laws_2004] Ultimately, writing serves to connect the electrical circuitry of at least two neurological systems.
+Reading leaves the brain in a different state than before.
+Writing, in this light, involves the transmission of neural activity between hosts.
+When considered as a physical process, literature is a type of electroencephalography (EEG), or electric head writing.

+![The place of linguistic structure among "the facts of language".
+Saussure's communication circuit [@saussure_course_1986, 11].](images/saussure.jpg)

+Ferdinand de Saussure's paradigmatic circuit model of communication (pictured here) follows from head to head.
+In *Plain Text*, I will complicate that picture by tracing the passage of thought further from *inscription* to a *device*.
+At each stage of the passage, we will observe the process of encoding and decoding, by which one type of substance---a thought---is converted into another type: a word or the oscillation of an electrical current.
+I will present here a type of a materialist reading practice, which pays attention to the physical properties of the communication act.
+I will give that practice a name---microanalysis---and a purpose: to uncover the energy gained or lost in the transformation from code to code and from medium to medium.

+I am concerned with energy because too often our foundational models of reading and interpretation take the text as a fixed given.
+Even in our most destabilizing readings, like Jacques Derrida's "Plato's Pharmacy", the materiality of the text is assumed to persevere.
+"We will take off here from the *Phaedrus*," Derrida writes [@derrida_dissemination_1981, 66].
+"The reader can count the lines" at the "precisely calculated center of the dialogue" [@derrida_dissemination_1981, 67].
+Plato's dialog has for Derrida a definite beginning, middle, and end.
+Derrida asks the reader "to return to the text," even when the text "remains forever imperceptible" [@derrida_dissemination_1981, 63 & 95].[^ln1-translate] When Derrida talks in this usual way of a literary scholar, he uses the word "text" in two distinct
+ways: one, as an abstract mental construct---the one that is "forever imperceptible," and the physical one, which has a definite and stable topography---the one to which we return with confidence.

+In the vision of post-structural poetics, the text in the abstract resembles the quicksand of unstable signifies.
+In other words, one can define a word only in relation to other words.
+In this way, Derrida describes texts as "dissimulation of the woven texture," "a web that envelops a web," and "an organism, indefinitely regenerating its own tissue behind the cutting trace, the decision of each reading" [@derrida_dissemination_1981, 63].
+In *Plain Text*, I want to further challenge the stability of the text as a physical artifact.
+The literary device reconfigures the text dynamically in the process of reading.
+Because the text is no longer fixed into a stable medium, we must do away with page numbers, for example.
+Pagination changes according to the size of the device.
+More intrusively, the reader cannot rely on finding the same text upon return.
+The writer, the book seller, or the censor have the technological capacity to alter the text in real time, even as the book rests in hand or on a shelf.

 ## 5.1 Spooky Action at a Distance

 Book as cultural conserve (@moreno_who_1953, 238).
 "Many of the robots have also the